Living in Richmond upon Thames

 Is Richmond upon Thames a good place to live?

-Richmond upon Thames records approximately 50 crimes per 1,000 residents annually, which is classified as low and is below the national average of 55 per 1,000.
-Crime data is sourced from Police.uk and covers all reported offences.
-The most common categories in urban areas typically include anti-social behaviour, violence, and shoplifting.
-Check Local provides a full breakdown by crime category with monthly trends.
+Richmond upon Thames has a low crime rate of 50 per 1,000 residents, which is below the national average of 62 per 1,000.
+Crime data is from Police.uk and covers all reported offences.

-What is the transport like in Richmond upon Thames?
+What is the average house price in Richmond upon Thames?

 Where does this data come from?